izabelcavassim/Analyses_of_genome_data/README.md

 ---
 title: "Analyses of genome data (VCF and PLINK)"
 collection: teaching
-type: "QCBio Workshop"
+type: "Summer course"
-venue: "UCLA"
+permalink: /teaching/NGS
+venue: "Aarhus University, Bioinformatics Research Center"
-date: 2021-01-01
+date: 2016-01-01
-location: "UCLA, USA"
+location: "Aarhus University, Denmark"
 ---

 Workshop description
 =====================

 High-throughput sequencing technologies have allowed researchers to extract DNA at the individual, population, and species levels.
-In this workshop students will learn how to analyze and interpret population level genetic information with PLINK and R.
+In this workshop, students will learn how to analyze and interpret population-level genetic information with PLINK and R.
-Students will also be exposed to the literature in the different topics, followed by hands on exercises and paper discussion.
+Students will also be exposed to the literature on the different topics, followed by hands-on exercises and paper discussion.

 Learning goals
 =====================
-At the end of the workshop the students will be able to:
+At the end of the workshop, the students will be able to:

 * Describe what a variant calling file (VCF) format is and how to manage those files.
 * Conduct quality assesment of a VCF.